oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

   7. Use the << and >> buttons to move the time window around within the overall data set (of course these may not be much use if you haven't got much data, but have a play if you like)

-## Step 5: Specifying services to scrape
+## Task 5: Specifying services to scrape
 The problem we have is that (currently) Prometheus is not collecting any data from our services.
 Of course we may find info on the clusters behavior interesting, but our own services would be more interesting!

 We can see what services Prometheus is currently scraping :